barumau/pandunia/eng/109_jumlabina.md

 The clause constituents are phrases.
 The main phrase types are listed below.

-- The noun phrase (NP) consists of a determiner (det.), one or more adjective phrases and a noun.
+- The noun phrase (NP) consists of a determiner (det.), adjectives and a noun.
   The noun is the head of the noun phrase, which means that it is the main word and the other words only add to its meaning.